LiliGuimaraes/100-days-of-code/log.md

 ### Day 2: 23/04/2019
 ##### Creating an aid tool for new social security rules in Brazil
-**Today's Progress**: Based on the logical exercises from back-end course of the [REPROGRAMA project in Brazil](https://github.com/reprograma/On1-Logica/tree/master/exercicios-aula), I created the a simple form using HTML structure (plus:tried to make each tag to train) and also, I created function in JS to calculate the user's age from the date of birth
+**Today's Progress**: Based on the logical exercises from back-end course of the [REPROGRAMA project in Brazil](https://github.com/reprograma/On1-Logica/tree/master/exercicios-aula), I created the a simple form using HTML structure  and I created function in JS to calculate the user's age from the date of birth
 **Link(s) to work** [Tool for Social Security in Brazil - day2](https://github.com/LiliGuimaraes/100-days-of-code/blob/master/SocialSecurityToll/day2.html)

 ### Day 3: 24/04/2019